tearust/tea-docs/Try_the_demo/Easy_start.md

 Do not worry it is not a security threat.
 This is a normal *pure* dapp feed from IPFS.
 You can know from the URL in the picture (red box).

-To learn more about why it is OK to be "not secure" and what is *pure* dapp mean, please go to "![under the hood(/doc_list/%2FFAQ%2Fwhy-no-secure-website.md)".
+To learn more about why it is OK to be "not secure" and what is *pure* dapp mean, please go to "[under the hood](../FAQ/why_not_secure.md)".

 # Prerequisites
   - Mac or Linux computer; We believe Windows computer should work too, but we haven't tested it yet.